sangvivy/frequent-itemsets-group-7/README.md

 ```

 ### 5. Identify Maximal Frequent Itemsets
- Contributed by Innocent
+ **Contributed by Innocent**

-•	A maximal itemset has no frequent superset at all.
+-	A maximal itemset has no frequent superset at all.

-•	This is useful for reducing redundancy when mining rules.
+-	This is useful for reducing redundancy when mining rules.

-•	Maximal itemsets are saved in maximal_itemsets.csv.
+-	Maximal itemsets are saved in maximal_itemsets.csv.

 ```python
 def is_maximal(itemset):